yuno-payments/yuno-docs/reference/Yuno API Reference/manage-payments/update-dispute.md

 > _Format_: File must be in PDF format, encoded as base64.
 > _Size_: File must be no larger than 1 MB in size.
 > _Language_: Dispute should be written in English or the country’s local language.

-Note that this request requires an `X-Idempotency-Key`.
-Check the [Authentication](ref:authentication#idempotency) page for more information.